Code-Institute-Submissions/ShrimpRoyal/Readme.md

 **Requirements**

 - Easy navigate the website via navbar.
-- Be provide with useful information throughout the website.
+- Be provided with useful information throughout the website.
 - Content is visually appealing and easily comprehensible.
 - Be able to contact the site owner.